bryanjimenez/nmemonica/README.md

 ### TODO or not TODO
 - [ ] add tenses in verbs page
 - [ ] hiragana give up/skip and reinforce
+- [ ] cache firebase data for offline use

 ## Thanks